playcanvas/awesome-playcanvas/README.md

 >
 > [PlayCanvas](https://playcanvas.com/) is an open source platform for building interactive web content.
 It's written in JavaScript, HTML5, CSS3 and WebGL.
 >
-> This list is a curated collection of awesome resources, tools, tutorials and projects using the PlayCanvas engine to help developers make _awesome_ games and visualizations, conforming to the [Awesome Manifesto](https://github.com/sindresorhus/awesome/blob/master/awesome.md).
+> This list is a curated collection of awesome resources, tools, tutorials and projects using the PlayCanvas engine to help developers make _awesome_ games and visualizations.
 >
 > Contributions _very welcome_ but first see [Contributing](#contributing).